liam2/liam2/doc/usersguide/source/processes.rst

    Functions were previously called "procedures".

-Each function definition starts at a new line with an extra indentation of four spaces compared to the "processes" keyword of the current entity.
+Each function definition starts at a new line with an extra indentation of four spaces compared to the "processes" keyword of the current entity, then the name of the function, then the list of its arguments between parentheses, then the ":" symbol.

+.. versionchanged:: 0.12
+   Functions without arguments previously did not require the parentheses.

 Within a function, each process should start on a new line, with an extra indentation of four spaces compared to the function name and a -.
-So, the usual setup to declare a function is: ::
+So, the general setup to declare a function is: ::

     processes:
-        function_name:
+        function_name(argument1, argument2, ...):
             - process1
             - process2
+            - return value

+.. versionadded:: 0.10

+Since version 0.10, functions can optionally take arguments and return a value.

 *example* ::